DIAGNijmegen/llm_extractinator/README.md

 ---

-## Output

-The output will be saved in the specified `--output_dir`.
-Ensure that the directory structure and paths specified in the `Task.json` file match your project's organization.

-For further details, check the logs in the directory specified by `--log_dir`.

----

 ## Enhancements and Contributions

-Feel free to enhance this project by improving configurations, adding more task types, or extending model compatibility.
+Feel free to contribute by improving configurations, adding more task types, or extending model compatibility.
 Open a pull request or file an issue for discussions!